 Specialty

 Specialization significantly impacts earning potential.
-For instance, cardiology nurse practitioners earn an average annual salary of $136,846, while psychiatric mental health NPs average $123,607 annually.
-In contrast, family nurse practitioners typically earn between $110,000 and $125,000 per year.
-ZipRecruiter claims critical care nurse practitioner salaries are as much as $41,904 (32.2%) more than the average NP salary of $130,295.
+For instance, cardiology nurse practitioners earn an average annual salary of $136,846, while cardiothoracic surgery NPs earn an average of $124,627 annually.
+In contrast, family nurse practitioners typically earn around $105,898 per year.
+ZipRecruiter claims that critical care nurse practitioner salaries can reach $172,199, which is 32% more than the average NP salary of $130,295.

 According to data from NursingProcess.org, the top five highest-paying NP specialties are: